 Municipalities that are faced with budget uncertainties often must either increase their revenue or decrease spending.
 However, in the unique circumstances around COVID-19, where unemployment rates have reached historic highs and tax revenues have dropped significantly, neither option is an immediate nor sustainable avenue for municipalities.

 This is a period for municipalities to demonstrate its ability to withstand the coming financial storm.
 One way to do so is by leveraging technology as a force multiplier.
-Whether it’s within the public safety department or finance department, technology such as false alarm management or tools to streamline financial reports can help reclaim time by automating time-consuming tasks and saving municipalities money.
+Whether it’s within public works or the finance department, tools to streamline financial reports can help reclaim time by automating time-consuming tasks and saving municipalities money.